Magician-Blockchain/Magician-Scanning/README.md

     <img src="https://img.shields.io/badge/release-master-brightgreen.svg"/>
 </h1>

-Magician-web3 is a blockchain development kit.
+Magician-web3 is a blockchain development toolkit.
 It consists of two functions.
-It scans the blockchain to monitor transactions based on the needs of developers.
+One is to scan the blockchain and monitor the transactions according to the developer's needs.
-It does some secondary encapsulation of web3j, which can reduce the workload of developers in some common scenarios.
-Plans to support ETH (BSC, XSC, POLYGAN, etc.), SOL, TRON three chains
+The other is some secondary packaging of web3j, which can reduce the workload of developers in some common scenarios.
+It is planned to support three chains, ETH (BSC, POLYGAN, etc.), SOL and TRON

 ## Running environment